 - participant information including age, ability, special needs and medical information.

-Sport coach UK and the HMRC have produced a guidance document that helps you to confirm your employment status: Employment Status of Coaches: A Guide for Employers/Deployers and Coaches (pdf)
+UK Coaching and the HMRC have produced a guidance document that helps you to confirm your employment status: Employment Status of Coaches: A Guide for Employers/Deployers and Coaches (pdf)

 GB Sport delivers informative training courses for Sport coaches, administrators and managers.
 The course is a four hour guide on the key business and taxation issues that affect those coaching and administering a sports coaching programme/business.
 You can find out about their course dates by visiting the GB Sport web site.